Lulworth Cove – Jurassic Coast Dorset

 The steps at the eastern end of the beach lead up to the famous Fossil Forest and on towards Mupe Bay, offering spectacular cliff-top walks and panoramic sea views.
 Please note that parts of this route lie within an MoD firing range and are typically open at weekends and throughout August.

-Distance from Woodyhyde Campsite: Lulworth Cove is approximately 25 minutes by car from Woodyhyde Campsite near Corfe Castle, making it a perfect base for exploring the Jurassic Coast, including Durdle Door, Swanage and the surrounding Purbeck countryside.
-Check availability at our Dorset campsite.
+Lulworth Cove is approximately 25 minutes by car from Woodyhyde Campsite near Corfe Castle, making it an easy day trip when staying in the Purbeck area.

 Watch: Lulworth Cove from Above